chrisi51/rocketchat-app/README.md

 (cd ritzbitz-link && npx rc-apps package)
 ```

-The resulting archive will appear in the `dist/` folder and can be uploaded to a Rocket.Chat server.
+The resulting archive will appear in the `dist/` folder and can be uploaded to a Rocket.Chat server or attached directly to a GitHub Release.